Deborah Washington Brown

-Deborah Washington Brown (June 3, 1952 - June 5, 2020) was an American computer scientist and speech recognition researcher who worked at AT&T Bell Labs, and other companies for many years doing speech recognition research.
-She was the first black woman to earn a doctorate in computer science (then a part of their applied math program) at Harvard University in 1981.
+Deborah Washington Brown (June 3, 1952 – June 5, 2020) was an American computer scientist and speech recognition researcher who worked at AT&T Bell Labs, and other companies for many years doing speech recognition research.
+She was the first black woman to earn a doctorate in computer science (then a part of their applied math program) at Harvard University in 1981 from the Harvard John A. Paulson School of Engineering and Applied Sciences.
 She was one of the first black female computer scientists to graduate from a U. S. doctoral program.
+Mrs. Brown passed on June 5 after a long battle with cancer, her achievements and legacy remain as an inspiration for those who have followed in her footsteps.

 Early life and education

-Born as Deborah Blanche Washington on June 3, 1952, in Washington D. C., Brown was the youngest of 4 children (with a twin brother Melvin Charles Washington) of Edwin and Lola Washington.
+Born Deborah Blanche Washington on June 3, 1952, in Washington, D.C., Brown was the youngest of four children (with a twin brother Melvin Charles Washington) of Edwin and Lola Washington.
 She attended high school at the National Cathedral School 1966–70.
 She was admitted to the New England Conservatory of Music in 1970 to pursue her dream of becoming a classical pianist, but left in 1971 for Lowell Technological Institute after being dissuaded about her prospects.
 She received a bachelor's degree with honors in mathematics at Lowell in 1975.
 She received a Master's (1977) and a PhD (1981) in Applied Math at Harvard University advised first by Harry R. Lewis and then by Tom Cheatham.
-Her thesis was on “The solution of difference equations describing array manipulation in program loops”.
+Her thesis was on "The solution of difference equations describing array manipulation in program loops".
 She was elected Commencement marshal at her Harvard graduation.